 The report canvas is blank.
 We see the Filters, Visualizations, and Fields panes on the right.

-While in Editing view, you can create and modify your reports, because you're the owner of the report.
-That is, you're a creator.
-When you share your report with colleagues, they can only interact with the report in Reading view; your colleagues are consumers.
-Learn more about Reading view and Editing view.
+While in Editing view, you can modify reports, because you're the owner and creator of the report.
+When you share your report with colleagues, often they can only interact with the report in Reading view.
+They are consumers of reports in your My workspace.

 Step 2: Create a chart in a report

 Now that you've connected to data, start exploring.
-When you've found something interesting, you can create a dashboard to monitor it and see how it changes over time.
-Let's see how that works.
+When you've found something interesting, you can save it on the report canvas.
+Then you can pin it to a dashboard to monitor it and see how it changes over time.
+But first things first.

-In the report editor, we start in the Fields pane on the right side of the page to build a visualization.
-Select the Gross Sales and Date checkboxes.
+In the report editor, start in the Fields pane on the right side of the page to build a visualization.
+Select the Gross Sales field, then the Date field.

-Switch to a different way of displaying your data.
-Let's see this data as a line chart.
-Select the line chart icon from the Visualizations pane.
+Let's switch to a different way of displaying this data.
+Line charts are good visuals for displaying values over time.
+Select the Line chart icon from the Visualizations pane.

 Because this report is new, you're prompted to save it before you can pin a visualization to a dashboard.
-Give your report a name (for example, Sales over time), and then select Save.
+Give your report a name (for example, Financial Sample report), then Save.

-Select New dashboard and name it Financial sample for tutorial.
+Select New dashboard and name it Financial Sample dashboard, for example.